Bachelor of Science (BSc)

 The second year builds on this foundation to further your understanding of areas such as operating systems, computer networks and software engineering.

-In your third year you’ll attend Warwick Business School, where world-leading academics and industry professionals will teach you about business and management practices.
+In your third year you will attend Warwick Business School, where world-leading academics and industry professionals will teach you about business and management practices.
 You may, for example, take modules covering marketing and strategy, finance and entrepreneurship.

-In the first two years of the course, students are expected to study a core group of modules and to make up the required normal load for the year by choosing a set of optional modules.
-The third year comprises entirely of optional WBS modules.
+In the first two years of the course, you will be expected to study a core group of modules and to make up the required normal load for the year by choosing a set of optional modules.
+Your third year comprises entirely of optional WBS modules.
 There may be requirements to be satisfied by the module choices: that a minimum number be chosen from a specific list or that some have prerequisites.

 Our courses offer a balance of core material delivered through lectures, small-group seminars and hands-on laboratory sessions.
 Approximately a quarter of your time is spent in timetabled classes, with the remainder being used for private study, completing assignments and projects, and practical work in the dedicated computing laboratories, which are open 24/7.

 Your performance on most modules will be assessed by a combination of coursework and written examination.
 The coursework may be individual or group work involving programming, research, writing and presentation.
 The final-year project work is fully assessed by a presentation and project reports.
 Each year contributes to the final degree classification, typically in the ratio of 10:30:60 for a BSc degree.

 You can spend a year at one of our partner institutions overseas.
 We have an established exchange programme with the Hong Kong University of Science and Technology, which provides opportunities for our students to experience teaching and learning at another world leading institution.
 In addition to benefitting from a rich cultural experience, students returning from studying overseas exhibit an international profile that is attractive to potential employers.